Simon Woods Preserve during mountain laurel season. Photo by Elijah Crabtree.

 Simon Woods Natural History

-The uplands of Simon Woods are heavily dominated by mature white oak and chestnut oak trees, making this one of the most beautiful forests in the Arc preserve system.
+The uplands of Simon Woods are heavily dominated by white oak and chestnut oak trees, making this one of the most beautiful forests in the Arc preserve system.
+Although the trees grow slowly on the steep, thin-soiled and rocky hillsides, they achieve majestic heights.
+Approximately 320 acres, roughly two-thirds of the preserve’s forest, is a fully mature woodlands with trees averaging 80-150 years in age, representing the Simon family’s multi-generational legacy.
 At the time the Arc acquired the property, the timber appraisal estimated over two million dollars’ worth of standing sawlogs.
 An additional and unusual forest type on the preserve is known as 0ak-pine barrens, an ecosystem that occupies the highest and most exposed elevations of the preserve, following long, narrow, ridgetops carpeted with broken, lichen-covered rocks.
 The mini-climatic condition is punishingly hot and dry.
 Even in the springtime, these areas can be scorchingly hot at times.
 Plants found in these fragile communities include chestnut oak, scarlet oak, black oak, blackjack oak, pitch pine, downy serviceberry, greenbrier, and Vaccinium (blueberries and huckleberries).

 Simon’s large and contiguous forest ecosystem provides important breeding grounds for the many neotropical breeding bird species that need woodland habitats.
 Simon’s forest is even more critical for warblers that require large and unfragmented woodlands.
 These obligatory deep-woods warblers are declining in population due to habitat loss, and thus, the added preservation of any wooded tract the size of Simon Farm helps sustain their populations.
-Key deep-woods warbler species breeding on the property include Kentucky warbler, worm-eating warbler, and hooded warbler.
+Deep-woods warbler species that breed on the property include Kentucky warbler, worm-eating warbler, and hooded warbler.

 Simon Woods Cultural History